Increasing website accessibility for conference attendees

 The results

-• Completed the accessibility audit and fixes in two weeks, just in time for the conference
+- Completed the full accessibility audit and remediation in two weeks, meeting the conference deadline for the 2019 Global Platform for Disaster Risk Reduction